Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_ampc_agents_relnotes.md

 * Mulesoft agents are based on an older version of the Amplify Agents SDK (1.1.4) and may not benefit from all the new features.

 For more information, see the [Axway GitHub](https://github.com/Axway/agents-apigee) repository.

+### Amplify Mulesoft agents

+Current release (1.1.3) of the Amplify Mulesoft agent is available on [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.

+Known limitations:

+* Mulesoft agents are based on an older version of the Amplify Agents SDK (1.1.4) and may not benefit from all the new features.

 ## Fixed issues